jantonelli111/BayesianDLAG/README.md

 dim(posteriorInt)
 ```

-We can use this to visualize the interaction surface
+And we can use this to visualize the interaction surface

 ```{r, eval=FALSE}
 ## Calculate posterior mean